microsoft/TypeScript-Website/packages/documentation/copy/en/declaration-files/templates/module.d.ts.md

 The TypeScript playground can show you the `.d.ts` equivalent for JavaScript code.
 You can [try it yourself here](/play?useJavaScript=true#code/GYVwdgxgLglg9mABAcwKZQIICcsEMCeAMqmMlABYAUuOAlIgN6IBQiiW6IWSNWAdABsSZcswC+zCAgDOURAFtcADwAq5GKUQBeRAEYATM2by4AExBC+qJQAc4WKNO2NWKdNjxFhFADSvFquqk4sxAA).

 The `.d.ts` syntax intentionally looks like [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) syntax.
-ES Modules was ratified by TC39 in 2019, while it has been available via transpilers for a long time, however if you have a JavaScript codebase using ES Modules:
+ES Modules was ratified by TC39 in 2015 as part of ES2015 (ES6), while it has been available via transpilers for a long time, however if you have a JavaScript codebase using ES Modules:

 ```js
 export function getArrayLength(arr) {